What Are Market Bubbles? [And How to Identify Them]

 This helps reinforce the optimism driving investors to buy financial assets on leverage.

-Because central banks have statutory mandates to focus on limited frameworks (inflation or inflation and growth), and not credit growth, they often don’t adequately tighten policy.
+Because central banks have statutory mandates to focus on limited frameworks (inflation, or inflation and growth) and not credit growth, they often don’t adequately tighten policy.
 This was responsible for Japan’s market dynamics in the late 1980s.
+It was true for US housing in the mid-2000s.
+It has been true in the post-GFC cycle of compressed real rates that inflated a wide range of asset classes.

 The flaws in central bank policies often lead to these problems in the first place.